This article is updated regularly. It was last updated in April 2023.

 Do you need to hone your translation skills and improve your employability?
 If so, then take translation courses online!
 Translation services facilitate global communication, making them in demand as countries work to combat COVID-19 and mitigate the pandemic’s impact on their economies.

-Would you like to take advantage of the current level of demand by using a translator certification course to boost your income?
-The US Bureau of Labor Statistics reports a much faster than average job outlook of 19% for interpreters and translators between 2018 and 2028, while the median pay for 2019 stood at $51,830 per year.
+Take advantage of the current demand for language services by leveraging a translator certification course to boost your income The US Bureau of Labor Statistics reports above-average expected growth of 19% for interpreters and translators between 2018 and 2028.

-Perhaps you’re looking for a complete change of career, rather than simply a bit of extra income.
-If you speak two languages fluently and enjoying working with words, then translation can make an excellent career choice.
+Perhaps you want a career change more than a little extra income.
+If you speak two languages fluently and enjoy working with documents, translation represents an excellent career choice.

 Certification tends to fall into two categories.
-Generalized certification usually means completing a longer course of study, that covers everything from foundation classes on translation and interpretation theory through to lectures and practical explorations of language-related tech.
+Generalized certification usually requires the completion of a lengthy study course that covers everything from translation fundamentals to interpretation theory to AI-powered language technology.

-Specialized translation certification, meanwhile, homes in on a particular area of work, such as legal or medical translation.
-These certifications tend to be faster to complete but require more specialized knowledge than generalized translation certification courses.
+Specialized translation certification, meanwhile, often covers only one field, such as legal or medical translation.
+These certifications require less study time but more specialized knowledge than generalized translation certification courses.

 Read more: How to Become a Certified Translator

 Offering the gold standard in translator certification courses, the American Translators Association (ATA) enjoys considerable name recognition.
 It serves the public as a “mid-career credential for experienced, professional translators or interpreters,” according to the ATA.

 The challenging, three-hour exam yields a pass rate of less than 20%.
 It bestows prestige on any individual who possesses the ability to pass it and can do wonders for a translator’s CV.